TarasovArtem/QA-Software---User-Creation-Process-Testing/README.md

 2. Test data will be generated to cover various scenarios.

 ## Conclusion:
-By thoroughly testing the user creation process of the Cashcog Software, I aim to ensure that users can seamlessly be created, and their data is correctly stored.
+By thoroughly testing the user creation process of the QA challenge Software, I aim to ensure that users can seamlessly be created, and their data is correctly stored.

 # Test Instructions